loicmagne/mujoco/doc/overview.rst

 The semantics of free joints are as follows.
 The position data is 7 numbers (3D position followed by unit quaternion) while the velocity data is 6 numbers (3D linear velocity followed by 3D angular velocity).
-The linear postions of free joints are in the global frame, as are linear velocities.
+The linear positions of free joints are in the global frame, as are linear velocities.
 The orientation of a free joint (the quaternion) is also in the global frame.
 However, the rotational velocities of a free joint are in the local body frame.
 This is not so much a design decision but rather correct use of the topology of quaternions.
 Angular velocities live in the quaternion tangent space, which is defined locally